Supyness/project_ETH/README.md

 npm run deploy       # deploy to Sepolia (configure .env first)
 ```

 Deployment outputs the on-chain address.
-Replace `CONTRACT_ADDRESS` in `frontend/index.html` with that value before using the UI. Чтобы задеплоить тестовую версию на локальную сеть, можно указать имя контракта:
+Replace `CONTRACT_ADDRESS` in `frontend/index.html` with that value before using the UI.
+To deploy a test version to a local network, you can specify the contract name:

 ```bash
 CONTRACT_NAME=ColorGridGameTest npx hardhat run scripts/deploy.ts --network localhost